dlitviniuc/TextAdventure/README.md

 # TextAdventure
-A python text adventure with procedural generation of the map and a tkinter gui
+A python text adventure with procedural generation of the map

 # Install dependencies with pip install -r requirements.txt